k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/03_monitoring.md

-[Here](/articles/21_Fabric_troubleshooting/04_monitoring_dashboard_example.md) you can find a Fabric Monitoring Dashboard base example, which demonstrate how to use the monitoring enabler tools.
+[Here](/articles/21_Fabric_troubleshooting/04_monitoring_dashboard_example.md) you can find a Fabric Monitoring Dashboard base example, which demonstrates how to use the monitoring enabler tools.